 I used to notice that a lot of moms sludge through life like it’s an overwhelming, really expensive, snot-filled struggle.
 It’s part of the reason I never wanted kids because it just didn’t look like any fun.
 It actually looked rather scary.

 Then I read a book called “All Joy and No Fun”, and it solidified my feelings even further.
-It’s a really great book, and I recommend that you read it for sure, but the basic premise is that, just as the title says, having kids is “all joy and no fun”.
+It’s a really great book, and I recommend that you read it for sure, but the basic premise is that, just as the title says, having kids is all joy and no fun.
 After finishing that book I was certain I was making the right choice.
-I definitely wanted joy, but I also wanted to have a lot of fun.
+I definitely wanted joy, but I also wanted to have fun at the same time.

-But then I met a guy and changed my mind in a split second.
-Weird how that can happen.
-Two years later we had R, and now she’s asleep on the bed, a fat little dumpling with the most beautiful smile in the world.
+But then I met a guy and changed my mind in a second.
+Weird how that happens.
+Two years later we had R, and now she’s asleep on the bed, a fat little dumpling with the most beautiful smile.
 And sometimes when I look at her, I can’t help but think about that book and those overwhelmed moms.
 Is that in my future?
-Is my life going to become “all joy and no fun” too?
+Is my life going to become all joy and no fun too?

 Which brings me to this quote I read in “The Happiness Project” (another great book) that I ponder often: ““It’s easy to be heavy: hard to be light.”
 What this quote says to me is that it’s always possible to be light, even under the weight of our daily burdens, even under a cloud of exhaustion, even after changing the 5th explosive diaper in a row.
 And I don’t mean the head-in-the-clouds, Pollyanna kind-of-way, but more like the Buddhist way of accepting what is and striving to always maintain a joyful mind.